Vanessa Bryant Calls Out Meek Mill for ‘Disrespectful' Kobe Bryant Lyric

 Many individuals responded to these tweets by asking the 33-year-old rapper to apologize to Bryant.

+Early Tuesday morning, Mill again took to Twitter to clarify that he had reached out to Bryant.

+"I apologized to her in private earlier today not to the public...Nothing I say on my page directed to a internet viral moment or the family of a grieving woman!
+If you care about someone grieving change the subject!"

-Mills' lyric that leaked on Feb.
-17 read, "This bitch I'm f----- always tell me that she love but she ain't ever showed me/ Yeah, and if I ever lack, I'm goin' out with my chopper, it by another Kobe."
+Mill's lyric that leaked on Feb.
+17 read, "This b---- I'm f----- always tell me that she love but she ain't ever showed me/ Yeah, and if I ever lack, I'm goin' out with my chopper, it by another Kobe."

 The song hit the Internet just over a year after the Los Angeles Lakers legend and his 13-year-old daughter Gianna died in a helicopter crash on Jan.
 26, 2020.
 Seven other lives were also lost in the tragic accident.